 The ONS is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version (WCAG) 2.1 AA standard, due to the non-compliances listed.
+This website is fully compliant with the Web Content Accessibility Guidelines version (WCAG) 2.1 (opens in a new tab) AA standard.

 How we tested this website